inkVerb/VIP/501-shell/Lesson-10.md

 ### TinyMCE with Custom Media Library

 - Custom TinyMCE button to open a Media Library chooser (uses normal "image" icon)
+  - Probably remove "media" button from the very start in Lesson 8
 - Buttons in ML to insert images, audio, video, and documents with certain sizes and appropriate controls.
+  - Option for media/icon embed
+  - Option for simple "URL link" embed
 - Media Library to utilize TinyMCE image editor, remove image editing from normal TinyMCE.